sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 `table_name`: Routes data to appropriate tables based on the data type.

-`last_created_at`: This parameter determines the initial value for "last_created_at" in dlt.sources.incremental.
+`last_created_at`: This parameter determines the initial value for "last_created_at" in data_load_tool.sources.incremental.
 If no value is given, the default "initial_value" is used.
 The function "last_value_func" determines the most recent 'created_at' value.

 Read more about [incremental loading](../../general-usage/incremental-loading#incremental-loading-with-a-cursor-field).